 The table will be updated in line with Pensions Increase legislation on an annual basis by the Scottish Public Pensions Agency (SPPA).
-Under the Benefit Regulations the update will be applicable from each new tax year.
+Under the Benefit Regulations the update will be applicable from the first pay period in that financial year.